ngu25/ngu25.github.io/_posts/2023-08-19-iday-ride-tn.markdown

 description: My first long ride ever - Thanjavur -> Pichavaram -> Pondicherry -> Chennai!
 ---

 This was one of the most unpredicted event ever for me and unlike some other weekend cycling plans that tend to have planned few hours in prior.
-If you are here and know me, I got my first cycle just more than about 1 year ago in June 2022 when I moved away from the univeristy, it has always been an only mode of commute and for some weekend fun!
+If you are here and know me, I got my first cycle just more than about 1 year ago in June 2022 when I moved away from the university, it has always been an only mode of commute and for some weekend fun!

 The idea of jumping onto this so called National Holiday - Independence Day Ride 2023 roots from knowing Mr. Ganesh Shankar for a while now.
 I probably came across his profile in March 2020(BC) while I was interning with an AgriTech startup which happens to be  mentored by him.
 Fast forward August 2023, I texted Ganesh over LinkedIn checking if he had plans - which I was sure he did...haha as he has been doing this super religiously for over 11 years now.
 > [Ganesh's Independence Day Ride Post #sustainability #cyclinglifestyle #climateaction](https://www.linkedin.com/posts/ganesh-shankar_sustainability-cyclinglifestyle-climateaction-activity-6965389172777893888-BPMJ/?utm_source=share&utm_medium=member_desktop)